KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 The broadcast returns a transaction id.
 Copy this to the text editor.
 It is the `deposittxid`.

 ::: warning Note
-For the deposit to process successfully, the oraclefeed dApp must first process the block height of the z_sendmany transaction through the oracle
+For the deposit to process successfully, the oraclefeed instance must first process the block height of the z_sendmany transaction through the oracle
 :::

 #### Claim the Funds on the Smart Chain